johanndiedrick/myfavoritesoundisyou/schedule/saturday.md

 8pm: live cinema

--  prepare sugoi oto for performance
+-  prepare cloudbursting for performance

+	- preload sample, cycle through samples

+	- double check logging for use tomorrow

+	- add in onebang for samples